 GMT recommends that crewmembers from affected countries also get the travel authorization since they may be traveling in and out of the 30 European countries now requiring ETIAS.

-Plans are that when the implementation begins in 2024, applicants should be able to apply online or through an app, and GMT also plans to offer assistance in the process.
+Plans are that when the implementation begins, applicants should be able to apply online or through an app, and GMT also plans to offer assistance in the process.
 ETIAS travel authorization will be €7.